Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: The complete invariant WMI for all clouds

-Hence $f$ induces a bijection $\WMI(A)\to\WMI(B)$, where each matrix changes the sign of its last row and is still considered up to permutation of columns.
-Conversely, any matrix from $\WMI(A)$ whose last row is considered up to a change of sign is enough to reconstruct a point cloud $A$ up to isometry. \end{proof}
+Hence $f$ induces a bijection $\WMI(A)\to\WMI(B)$, where each matrix changes the sign of its last row and is considered up to permutation of columns.
+Conversely, any matrix from $\WMI(A)$ whose last row is considered up to a change of sign suffices to reconstruct $A$ up to isometry. \end{proof}

-In practice, one can store in computer memory only one matrix $M(p_1,\dots,p_{n-1})$ from the full collection $\WMI(A)$.
+One can store in computer memory only one matrix $M(p_1,\dots,p_{n-1})$ from the full $\WMI(A)$ whose elements parametrize the isometry class of $A$ as required by (\ref{pro:isometry}f).
 Any such matrix suffices to reconstruct a point cloud $A$ up to orientation-preserving isometry of $\R^n$ by Theorem~\ref{thm:PCI_completeness}.
-The full invariant $\WMI(A)$ can be computed from the reconstructed cloud $A\subset\R^n$.
+The full invariant $\WMI(A)$ can be computed from the reconstructed cloud.